All Episodes

 Okay, so traffic deaths are number one.

-What's number three?
+What's number two, what's number three?

-Well, number two is HIV AIDS, number three respiratory infections, number four, self-inflicted injuries, number five violence, number six TB, number seven drowning, number eight, fires, number nine, war.
+Well, number two is HIV AIDS, number three, respiratory infections, number four, self-inflicted injuries, number five, violence, number six, TB, number seven, drowning, number eight, fires, number nine, war.

 And all of this I have known and made it plain.

-But look here, what number ten is.
+But look here what number 10 is.

-Number ten's leukemia.
+Number 10 is leukemia.

-Uh, they fund Research here at home and abroad.
+The work of the Lymphoma and Leukemia Societies International, they fund research here at home and abroad.

-They are bound and determined to cure the blood cancers, leukemia, lymphoma, Hodgkin's disease, and myeloma, and to improve the quality of life of patients and their families.
+Here's what the mission is: they are bound and determined to cure the blood cancers, leukemia, lymphoma, Hodgkin's disease, and myeloma, and to improve the quality of life of patients and their families.

 The fight is on for 740,000 patients and their families living with these diseases today, and there are 110,000 newly diagnosed patients every year.

-In fact, uh worked up the numbers during this three-hour program today, 18 people will die of one of these cancers.
+In fact, I worked up the numbers during this three-hour program today.

-Leukemia, in addition to being uh in the top ten global deaths, reasons for death, people aged 10 to 24.
+Leukemia, in addition to being in the top 10 global deaths, reasons for death, people aged 10 to 24, leukemia is the number one cancer killer of children under the age of 20.

-That's up one percent since our last Curathon.
+That's up 1% since our last curathon.

-And that's a point that's going to be made today is that progress on this is quick and rapid, and it's all because of you.
+And that's a point that's going to be made today is that progress on this is quick and rapid, and it's all because of you, because of your generosity and your willingness to donate to this worthy cause.

-Uh lymphoma diagnosed among about 63,000 Americans every year, 20,000 succumbed to it.
+Lymphoma diagnosed among about 63,000 Americans every year, 20,000 succumbed to it.

-The five-year survival rate in 1974 was uh 47%, it's 63%.
+The five-year survival rate in 1974 was 47%.

 Guess what?